 Corner Walk-in Shower Magic

 Tucking a walk-in shower into a corner can open up precious floor space.
 I’ve often found this layout allows for more room to incorporate other essentials like a vanity or storage.
+If you’re still tight on space, building your own over-the-toilet storage is a great weekend project.

 Shower Benches for Comfort

 Adding a shower bench can elevate the shower experience.
 It’s a luxurious touch that clients appreciate, especially in compact spaces.
+They even work beautifully when integrated into a 36×36 shower kit.

 Natural Light with Window Showers